 Isotopic applications to archaeological sciences

-- Chronology of archaeological artefacts and speleothems using U-Th dating;
+- Dating teeth, bones and speleothems using U-Th dating;

 - Provenance of material of archaeological significance using Sr and Nd isotopes;

 - Tropic chain and palaeo-diet using trace elements and Ca isotopes.

 Environments of the Precambrian and Phanerozoic, and the evolution of life